StephanMalan/python_orm/README.md

 - Supports multi-threading by increasing the maximum amount of connections to create
 - Automatic changes to table schema based on class definition changes

 For testing, I use pytest and coverage to run multiple test scenarios and report on the code coverage.
-Currently, the ORM has 100% code coverage.

-The testing is done using two Docker containers, orchestrated by Docker-compose:
+The testing is done using three Docker containers, orchestrated by docker compose:

 - A container that runs the postgres database
+- A container that runs the mysql database
 - A container that runs all test cases and displays the results and the code coverage

-To run test tests on docker, use the following command:
+To run the tests, use the following command:

 ```
-docker-compose up --build --exit-code-from custom-orm
+make run_test
 ```

 ---